Download a PDF of this fact sheet here

 What is normal timing of puberty?

-In girls, normal puberty can start as early as seven years of age.
-African-American girls may begin normal puberty as early as age six.
-Puberty before that age is considered early and deserves evaluation by a healthcare provider.
+In general, the first signs of normal puberty in girls can start as early as age 7.
+African-American girls may have normal puberty signs as early as age 6.
+Puberty before that age is considered early and should be checked by a health-care provider.

-Girls who do not have menstrual cycles or any signs of breast development by age 13-14, or girls who have breast development but no menstrual cycles by age 14-15, may need evaluation for delayed onset of puberty.
+Girls who do not have any signs of breast changes by age 13-14 or girls who have breast changes but no menstrual periods by age 15 may need to see a health-care provider.